badboy/fnordig.de/_posts/2021-04-16-rustc-ios-and-an-m1.md

 I am now in discussions to [promote it to Tier 2][rust tier2 promotion], but it's currently blocked by the [RFC: Target Tier Policy].

-It works on nightly however and in combination with another cargo capability I'm able to build libraries for the M1 iOS simulator:
+It works on nightly however and in combination with another [cargo capability][build-std] I'm able to build libraries for the M1 iOS simulator:

 ```
 cargo +nightly build -Z build-std --target aarch64-apple-ios-sim